2026 WTA Tour

-The 2026 WTA Tour (branded as the 2026 Hologic WTA Tour for sponsorship reasons) is the global elite women's professional tennis circuit organized by the Women's Tennis Association (WTA) for the 2026 tennis season.

-The 2026 WTA Tour calendar comprises the Grand Slam tournaments (supervised by the International Tennis Federation (ITF)), the WTA 1000 tournaments, the WTA 500 tournaments, the WTA 250 tournaments, the Billie Jean King Cup (organized by the ITF), the year-end championships (the WTA Finals), the team event United Cup (combined event with ATP), and the team event Hopman Cup (organized by the ITF).
+The 2026 WTA Tour (branded as the 2026 WTA Tour Driven by Mercedes-Benz for sponsorship reasons) is the global elite women's professional tennis circuit organized by the Women's Tennis Association (WTA) for the 2026 tennis season.
+The calendar comprises the Grand Slam tournaments (supervised by World Tennis), the WTA 1000 tournaments, the WTA 500 tournaments, the WTA 250 tournaments, the Billie Jean King Cup (organized by World Tennis), the year-end championships (WTA Finals), and the team event United Cup (combined event with ATP).

+Elena Rybakina won her second and third major titles at the Australian Open and the US Open, defeating Aryna Sabalenka in both finals.

+Mirra Andreeva won her first major title at the French Open, defeating Maja Chwalińska in the final.

+Linda Nosková won her first major title at the Wimbledon Championships, defeating Karolína Muchová in the final.

 Schedule

 This is the complete schedule of events on the 2026 calendar.